 In 1961, St Pius X College, Adamstown, was opened to provide secondary education for boys.

-Sr Cabrini Boyle RSJ accompanies children from St Benedict's across the road (left) in 1962 & again fifty years on (right) in 2012 where she still assists at the school.
+Sr Cabrini Boyle RSJ accompanies children from St Benedict's across the road (left) in 1962 and again fifty years on (right) in 2012 where she still assists at the school.

 Catholic Schools as we know them today are based on these foundations.
 While the number of Religious ministering in our schools is very few, the spirit of these congregations is still an important feature of our school system.

-The Catholic Schools Office which today administers and serves more than 18 thousand students in 56 schools had its foundation in the 1960s when significant changes in all aspects of the educational scene led to the appointment of Monsignor Vincent Dilley as Director of Education to oversee and coordinate the movement to a centralised system of catholic schools.
-From this small beginning, the office has grown and a large staff now provide specialist services to assist schools in meeting the challenges of ensuring students receive authentic Catholic schooling, in keeping with the needs of the twenty first century.
+The Catholic Schools Office which today administers and serves more than 20,000 students in 58 schools had its foundation in the 1960s when significant changes in all aspects of the educational scene led to the appointment of Monsignor Vincent Dilley as Director of Education to oversee and coordinate the movement to a centralised system of catholic schools.
+From this small beginning, the office has grown and staff now provide specialist services to assist schools in meeting the challenges of ensuring students receive authentic Catholic schooling, in keeping with the needs of the 21st century.

 Special thanks to Sr Marie Hughes for compiling this history.